-It can be seen that polio is the most affected vaccine having more than 39% hesitancy proportion.
-For the other vaccines in the EPI, the hesitancy was generally less than 15% as seen on table 2.
-Vaccine hesitancy varies across different EPI vaccine with the Polio vaccine most affected(see table 3).
+It can be seen that polio is the most affected vaccine representing 35.65% and 44.68% of delay and refusal cases.
+For the other vaccines in the EPI, the hesitancy was generally less than 15%.
+Vaccine hesitancy varies across different EPI vaccine with the Polio vaccine most affected.
+Table 3 presents vaccine hesitancy prevalence in the general population per EPI vaccine.